-The MOEA on August 17, 2012 requested the local governments of Taitung and Kinmen Counties to agree to accept the commission of holding local referendums on low-level radioactive waste siting, but neither of the counties agreed to accept the commission.
-The MOEA will plan and carry out the referendum by itself.
-The AEC is watching the development of the event closely and will, in due course, urge the MOEA and the TPC to communicate with the public actively in order to hold the referendum successfully.
+The MOEA on August 17, 2012 requested local governments of Taitung and Kinmen Counties to agree to hold local referendums on low-level radioactive waste siting.
+However, to date, neither of the counties have agreed to hold these referendums.
+The MOEA will continue to communicate with the counties with the hope of obtaining their consent in accepting the commission to hold local referendums.
+The AEC is monitoring the development of this event closely and will, in due course, urge the MOEA and the TPC to communicate with the public more actively.
+As well, the AEC will request the MOEA to plan and carry out the referendum on their own in accordance with both the provisions of the Act on "Sites for Establishment of Low Level Radioactive Waste Final Disposal Facility" as well as the suggestions from the Central Election Commission so as to hold the referendum successfully.